Koopageneral/test/README.md

-# test
-Just testing out python notebooks in github
+# Testing github with jupyter python notebooks
+This repository is for testing stuff.

+This file can be formatted by using the MarkDown language.